 When Overclocking Comes Into Its Element

-These cautionary tales represent the extreme of where mismanaged and haphazard forays into overclocking can lead but by no means define the experience for the majority.
+These cautionary tales represent the extreme of where mismanaged and haphazard forays into overclocking can lead but do not define the experience for the majority.

-As is always the case with such matters, a hefty dose of thorough research, common sense, and a firm understanding of the limits of specific hardware are sufficient to make overclocking a safe, and enjoyable, experience for all.
+As is always the case with such matters, a hefty dose of thorough research, common sense, and a firm understanding of the limits of specific hardware are sufficient to make overclocking a safe and enjoyable experience for anyone.

 To summarize, the risk is often overstated but shouldn’t be ignored.

 Don’t be put off by fears of irreversibly damaging your PC because you were a bit more enthusiastic with the clock speeds than you should have been.
 After all, PCs and components come with a failsafe that is meant to prevent something like that from occurring.
 If your PC starts getting too hot, the motherboard will most likely let you know, and if not, the system will sooner crash and restart, rather than melting down and catching fire.